SPECIAL: Synopsis Assisted Secure Collaborative Analytics

 \section{Related Work}

 {\bf SCA systems.} Two main approaches exist for designing MPC-based SCA systems.
-The first is {\em peer-to-peer paradigm}~\cite{aggarwal2005two, mouris2024delegated, poddar2021senate, volgushev2019conclave, wang2021secure}, where the goal is to improve efficiency by decomposing analytical queries and pushing them to data owners, so that they can either directly process in clear or running MPCs across a smaller group of parties.
-Unfortunately, this approach burdens data owners with heavy computational overheads, particularly for complex operations like joins.
-Moreover, given real-world data owners often lack robust computing resources and reliable service capabilities, these methods are difficult to scale and promise consistent SCA services to external analysts.
-On the other hand, the {\em server-aided-MPC model}~\cite{wang2021dp, bater2018shrinkwrap, bater2020saqe, wang2022incshrink, zhang2023longshot, roy2020crypt, kamara2011outsourcing, tan2021cryptgpu, knott2021crypten, liagouris2023secrecy, mohassel2017secureml} offers a more practical solution.
-It allows data owners to outsource both expensive MPC computations and secure data storage to a set of capable cloud service providers (CSPs), who then jointly evaluate MPC to provide reliable SCA services.
-For the \sys prototype, we focus on the server-aided-MPC model under a strong corruption assumption, allowing up to \(n-1\) of \(n\) servers to be compromised and collate with others.
-While, as we discussed before, \sys's core design principles are protocol-agnostic.
-This enables interoperability with various MPC models, including the peer-to-peer settings or a weaker corruption setting (for performance purpose) where a supermajority of servers need to be honest~\cite{tan2021cryptgpu, knott2021crypten, liagouris2023secrecy}.
+The first is {\em peer-to-peer (P2P) paradigm}~\cite{aggarwal2005two, mouris2024delegated, poddar2021senate, volgushev2019conclave, wang2021secure}, where the goal is to improve efficiency by decomposing analytical queries and pushing them to data owners, so that they can either directly process in clear or running MPCs across a small group of parties.
+Unfortunately, this approach imposes large overhead on data owners, especially for complex operations like joins.
+Given that real-world data owners often lack robust computing resources and service capabilities, the P2P paradigm is hard to scale and support reliable SCA services to external analysts.
+The other paradigm is the {\em server-aided-MPC model}~\cite{wang2021dp, bater2018shrinkwrap, bater2020saqe, wang2022incshrink, zhang2023longshot, roy2020crypt, kamara2011outsourcing, tan2021cryptgpu, knott2021crypten, liagouris2023secrecy, mohassel2017secureml}.
+This model allows data owners to outsource both expensive MPC computations and secure data storage to a set of capable servers, which can then jointly evaluate MPC to provide reliable SCA services. \sys is built upon the server-aided-MPC model and under a strong ``all but one''corruption assumption.
+Moreover, \sys's core design is protocol-agnostic, which allows interoperability with various MPC models, including the P2P or a weaker corruption where a supermajority of servers need to be honest~\cite{tan2021cryptgpu, knott2021crypten, liagouris2023secrecy}.